 We knew early on in our relationship that we wanted to have children, but whenever imagined that starting our family would be the emotional roller coaster it turned out to be.
 We were never opposed to adoption, but never thought newborn adoption was financially within our reach.

-It took less than five months from our initial contact with LifeLong to be matched with a birthmother, and only ten days after that to hold our son for the first time!
+It took less than five months from our initial contact with LifeLong to be chosen by an expectant mother, and only ten days after that to hold our son for the first time!
 The entire process from start to finish went so smoothly due solely to the daily efforts of the LifeLong team.
 They make a commitment to you on day one and they follow through and then follow up.

 People often ask if we wish we had just gone with adoption from the start and are surprised when we say no. We fully believe we were meant to find LifeLong when we did because through them we found our son...the one we were supposed to have when the time was right.
 LifeLong made it possible for us to find the baby that needed and wanted us as much as we needed and wanted him.
 So chances are if you’re looking into them now, the time is right for you.
 Give them a chance and they’ll do everything in their power to give you the family you were meant to have.